abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ### Set the database parameters for example snippet

-Almost ready to run some code... modify the `DataMapper.setup` line in `example.rb` to have the parameter values of where your database is running.
+Open the file `example.rb` and modify the line #4 that starts with `DataMapper.setup` to have the parameter values that correspond to your database.
 It should take the form of

     openedge://user:password@host:port/databasename